 How do TTYs and TDDs work?

 The user types a message that appears on the screen of the recipient.
 The recipient responds in the same manner throughout the duration of the conversation.
 So what happens when a hearing person tries to call someone who does not hear?
-The hearing person dials the Hamilton Relay Service that provides service to the deaf community of Utah.
+The hearing person dials the Sprint Relay that provides service to the deaf community of Utah.
 The operator will connect the hearing person with the deaf individual.
 The operator then relays the information given by both parties.